cbayly/reading-app/ai-dev-tasks/Tasks/reading-assessment/prd-reading-assessment.md

     *   A review of the fluency metrics and the comprehension questions.

 ### 4.6.
 Other Requirements
-1. Parents must be able to download and print the passage, questions, and an answer key.
+1. Parents must be able to download and print the passage and questions.
 2. The assessment results will be saved and displayed in the student's profile, including a history of assessments and growth charts.

 ## 5. Non-Goals (Out of Scope for this version)